-Serena Parekh is an assistant professor of philosophy at Northeastern University.
+Serena Parekh is an associate professor of philosophy at Northeastern University.
 She received her BA from McGill University, her MA from the Catholic University of Leugen, Belgium, and her PhD from Boston College.
 Professor Parekh’s primary reserach interests are in social and political philosophy, feminist theory, continental philosophy, and the philosophy of human rights.

 “Hannah Arendt and Global Justice” in Philosophy Compass (forthcoming)